Public Benefits Changes Coming Soon

 See the state's updates on all upcoming changes to Medi-Cal.

-• Work/school/community service rules: Most adults ages 18-64 who are physically and mentally capable of working will be required to work, do community service, or attend school at least 80 hours each month.
-Many people, including those who have a child under age 13 at home or are unable to work due to mental or physical challenges, may be exempt from the rules.
+Many people, including those who have a child under age 13 at home or are unable to work due to mental or physical challenges, will be exempt from the rules.
 People who are not exempt and do not meet the requirements will lose benefits after three months during a three-year period.

 SFHSA takes your privacy very seriously.
 We use client personal information only to determine their eligibility for benefits.